+How to cook chicken wings with less mess?
 Chicken wings are normally fried and then tossed in a sauce.
-To cut down on the frying, my Thai style chicken wings are baked and then grilled.
+To cut down on the frying, my Asian chicken wings are baked and then grilled.
 Yes, grilled chicken wings!
-Serve these at your next appetizer party and don’t forget to share this post with your friends.
+Serve these at your next appetizer party and don't forget to share this post with your friends.

 - ¼ cup onion diced

 - 1 tbsp vegetable oil

 - 3 Tbsp sriracha

 - 2 tsp lime fresh squeezed juice

 - ¼ tsp cayenne pepper